Greater Manchester Fire and Rescue Service

 In addition to the above you are required to carry out a site specific risk assessment based on the Management of Health and Safety at Work Regulations 1999, an example of which can be found here.
 You will be required to produce your risk assessment when an inspecting officer visits your premises.

-You are required to have in place a current lease agreement for the premise that you will be using for the storage of fireworks and if applicable be able to provide proof of that lease to an inspecting officer during a site visit.
+You are required to have in place a current lease agreement for the premises that you will be using for the storage of fireworks and if applicable be able to provide proof of that lease to an inspecting officer during a site visit.

-You should only apply for a storage licence if you have suitable storage facilities already in place and should also have insurance to cover the storage of explosives.
+You should only apply for a storage licence if you have suitable storage facilities already in place and should have insurance to cover the storage of explosives.